ViRb3/poweruser/Windows/README.md

 - `rm (Get-PSReadlineOption).HistorySavePath`

 ### Slow UI animations
-- Disable them from `Accessibility`
+- Disable them from `Ease of Access`

 ### Icon overlays missing
 - Windows has a limit of 15 overlays at a time.